GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_base.md

 ### Add Spinnaker account for GKE

-This script grants the Spinnaker deployment's Google Service Account the required IAM GKE roles in the project containing the referenced cluster.
+This script grants the Spinnaker deployment's Google Service Account the required IAM GKE roles in the GCP project containing the referenced cluster.

 Before you run this command, make sure you've configured the context you intend to use to manage your GKE resources.